fat-tire/resolve/README.md

 Hope that's clear.
 Post on reddit or something if you have thoughts on this as well as any code adjustments that are needed, which can be submitted as a pull request.

-## Does the speed editor work with a *bluetooth* connection rather than USB?
+## Does the speed editor work with a *Bluetooth* connection rather than USB?

 Not yet.
 This seems to be an issue not with containers but with either the speed editor firmware or in DaVinci Resolve itself.
 Wait for an update I guess.
-Becuase it doesn't seem to work yet, this container does not yet install or configure the avahi, dbus, and bluez-hid2hci packages which it might need for future bluetooth support.
+Becuase it doesn't seem to work yet, this container does not yet install or configure the avahi, dbus, and bluez-hid2hci packages which it might need for future Bluetooth support.

 ## Can I update the speed editor's firmware with this container?